-Communicate in Languages Other than English developing written and spoken expression in the target languages in a variety of setting and contexts.
+Communicate in languages other than English and develop written and spoken expression in the target languages in a variety of settings and contexts.

-Demonstrate Knowledge and Understanding of Other Cultures including an understanding of the values, practices, perspectives and products within target cultures
+Demonstrate knowledge and understanding of other cultures including an understanding of the values, practices, perspectives and products within target cultures.

-Connect with Other Disciplines and Acquire Information recognizing, however, the distinctive viewpoint only available through foreign languages and cultures
+Connect with other disciplines and acquire Information recognizing the distinctive viewpoint only available through foreign languages and cultures

-Develop Insight into the Nature of Language and Culture through comparison of the language and culture studied and their own native language and culture
+Develop Insight into the nature of language and culture through comparison of the language and culture studied and their own native language and culture

-Participate in Multilingual Communities at Home and Around the World using foreign languages within the school setting, as well as for personal enjoyment and enrichment.
+Participate in multilingual communities at home and around the world using foreign languages within the school setting, as well as for personal enjoyment and enrichment.

-FRENCH I (one credit; grades 9-11): This course introduces the student to the fundamentals of the French language and culture.
+FRENCH I (one credit; grades 8-12): This course introduces the student to the fundamentals of the French language and culture.
 Skills of listening, speaking, reading and writing will be practiced in the target language.
 There is a strong emphasis on speaking in the target language.
 Grammar and culture will be presented through the utilization of CDs, videos, lectures, songs, games, as well as the internet.

 FRENCH II (one credit; grades 9-12): The student will review the basic concepts from French I. This course emphasizes the development of a strong grammatical foundation.
 Daily speaking ability will be developed and practiced.
 The student will continue to speak in the target language on a variety of subjects to increase vocabulary.
-Furthermore, the student will continue her active exploration of Francophone culture through magazines, texts, games, interactive video, CD's, songs and on-line services.
+Furthermore, the student will continue her active exploration of Francophone culture through Internet research, games, videos, CD's, songs and other media in the target language.